jasperkuperus/kubernetes-gcp-dns-sync/README.md

 Kubernetes Google Cloud DNS Sync.
 Inspired by [kubernetes-cloudflare-sync](https://github.com/calebdoxsey/kubernetes-cloudflare-sync).
 Keeps the external IP addresses of your kubernetes cluster in sync with Google Cloud DNS.

+**WARNING**: Use this at your own risk.
+Due to faulty usage, you could mess up your DNS records.
+Always make a backup of your DNS records before deploying this.

 ## Quick start

 Before you start, make sure you have completed the following steps: